 A 2017 study by Gilkerson and colleagues using automated recorders tucked into children’s clothing found some similar – but not identical – gaps in early language experiences as did the Hart and Risley study.

-Regardless of whether or not the original Hart and Risley study had some flaws, the importance of investing in early childhood education as not been truly debunked.
+Regardless of whether or not the Hart and Risley study had flaws, the importance of investing in early childhood education is still vitally important.

-This is evidenced by many other studies on this topic as well as the success of the Perry Preschool participants and the multi-generational effects that this program had on their young participants.
+This is evidenced by many other studies on this topic as well as the success of the Perry Preschool participants.
+The program produced multi-generational effects on their young participants.

 Children need support and the advantages that early learning can provide so they can come to the kindergarten door prepared for learning and success in life.